About Berman Nutrition Services

 -Julia

-Voted 2022 Outstanding Dietitian of the Year by Rhone Island Academy of Nutrition & Dietetics (RIAND)
+Voted 2022 Outstanding Dietitian of the Year by Rhode Island Academy of Nutrition & Dietetics (RIAND)

 The Outstanding Dietitian of the Year (ODY) Award recognizes the commitment to excellence made by an individual who has demonstrated outstanding leadership and service to the profession.
 The ODY award is for those who display active participation and service in RIAND, provide a positive image, serves as a pacesetter and innovator, & further profession through mass media.